pleasework-sh/intro-programming-with-cpp/README.md

 Teaches you introductory concepts in programming.
 We are using C++ because it is a University of Delaware transfer credit requirement.

+Disclaimer that this does not go into the fun nuances of C++.
+This is meant to get you started with programming concepts.
+Please refer to other resources for deeper dives into C++.
+I am by no means a C++ expert!

 # Semesters taught
 ## Summer 2024 (no notes available)